Self-actualization: Carl Rogers' concept

+In the New Age

+In New Age philosophy and spirituality, self-actualization encompasses both spiritual growth and healing and physical and environmental or planetary healing, often aided by the spiritual.
+New Age methods of self-actualization include the therapeutic use of quartz crystals and gems; channeling of spiritual or extraterrestrial entities; modern forms of divination; psychological self-help techniques; an interest in ancient or extraterrestrial civilizations; the use of often simplified Native American rituals; environmental and climate activism and awareness; and many techniques and philosophies for healing emotions, relationships, the mind, and the physical and spiritual or subtle body.

 Criticism

 Maslow early noted his impression that "impulsivity, the unrestrained expression of any whim, the direct seeking for 'kicks' and for non-social and purely private pleasures ... is often mislabelled self-actualization."
 In this sense, "self-actualization" is little more than what Eric Berne described as the game of "'Self-Expression' ... based on the dogma 'Feelings are Good'".